Izalco: Church Dolores de Izalco

-It is located in the city of Izalco, in the municipality and district of the same name, in the feet of the volcano of the same name, at 6.5 Kilometers to the northeast of the city of Sonsonate.
+It is located in the city of Izalco, in the municipality and district of the same name, near the base of the volcano of the same name, 6.5 Kilometers to the northeast of the city of Sonsonate.
 It has an elevation of 440 meters over sea level.

-It was built in year previous to 1570, because in this year the parish was very organized, according to the civil documents of Caluco.
+It was built prior to 1570, because in this year the parish was very organized according to the civil documents of Caluco.
 It is unknown who built it but its benefactor was Don Diego de Guzmán.

-The church is surrounded by an atrium, the facade is of three bodies, but only two bodies of the church remain, the inferior and the middle one.
+The church is surrounded by an atrium.
+The façade is of three bodies, but only two bodies of the church remain: the inferior and the middle one.

-The inferior body has many accesses; one main and two laterals: The three accesses have the shape of an arch of half point.
+The inferior body has many accesses; one main and two lateral.
+The three accesses have the shape of a semicircular arch.
 They have four couples of Tuscan columns and entablatures with classic decorations that divide the two bodies at the same time.
 In the middle body, there is an ocular and other four couples of columns.
-The molds or entablatures that divide the two bodies have fitomorphic decorations.
-The superior body or españada of recent construction is decorated with pilasters and gothic decorations in relief.
-In the superior part, there is a clock installed and is crowned by a small dome and a cross.
+The molds or entablatures that divide the two bodies have phytomorphic decorations.
+The superior body or espadaña of recent construction is decorated with pilasters and gothic decorations in relief.
+The superior part has a clock installed and is crowned by a small dome and a cross.

-To each side of the españada, there are steeples that have the same decoration style, crowned also by a dome and a cross.
+To each side of the espadaña, there are steeples that have the same decoration style, also crowned by a dome and a cross.

 The lateral and later facades are reinforced with support columns.
 The walls are decorated with entablatures with classic decorations that divide the two bodies at the same time.
 In the middle body, there is an ocular and other four couples of columns.
 The molds or entablatures that divide the two bodies have fitomorphic decorations.
-The superior body or españada of recent construction is decorated with pilasters and gothic decorations in relief.
+The superior body or espadaña of recent construction is decorated with pilasters and gothic decorations in relief.
 In the superior part, there is a clock installed and is crowned by a small dome and a cross.

-To each side of the españada, there are steeples that have the same decoration style, crowned also by a dome and a cross.
+To each side of the espadaña, there are steeples that have the same decoration style, crowned also by a dome and a cross.

-The lateral and later facades are reinforced with support columns.
+The lateral and later façades are reinforced with support columns.
 The walls are decorated with entablatures and the lateral accesses are framed with ionic columns.
-Another lateral access even preserves the decoration that is believed was the original one, with Baroque ornaments that look like a flower and leaves.
-You can observe that same decoration in a superior corner of the later facade.
+Another lateral access even preserves what is believed to be the original decoration, with Baroque ornaments that look like a flower and leaves.
+The same decoration can be observed in a superior corner of the later façade.

-The interior of the church possesses some original parts as the presbytery and the bases of the columns.
+The interior of the church possesses some original parts, such as the presbytery and the bases of the columns.
 The rest has been remodeled.
 The roof is made of tile and wood.